jonathaneunice/nulltype/README.rst

-* Successfully packaged for, and tested against, all late-model versions of Python: 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6, as well as recent builds of PyPy and PyPy3.
+* Successfully packaged for, and tested against, all late-model versions of Python: 2.6, 2.7, 3.3, 3.4, 3.5, 3.6, and 3.7 pre-release, as well as recent builds of PyPy and PyPy3.

 * See ``CHANGES.yml`` for the complete Change Log.